OK, I know what size a piece of A4 paper is...but what about all the other 'A' sizes ?

 HDR photography has its converts and detractors in equal measure.

-Yes, there are many bad examples created by some playing with all the 'sliders'.
+Yes, there are many bad examples created by some pushing all the controls to 10.

 Without self-restraint and skill, the result becomes an over-exposed, over-saturated,